Frequently Asked Questions

 Do I need to RSVP?

-Your cap and gown order also functions as your RSVP for the Commencement ceremonies.
+Your cap and gown order functions as your RSVP for the Commencement ceremonies.
 No further action is required.

 What if I am not attending graduation?